William Whiston: Broader natural philosophy

 Whiston's A New Theory of the Earth from its Original to the Consummation of All Things (1696) was an articulation of creationism and flood geology.
 It held that the global flood of Noah had been caused by a comet.
 The work obtained the praise of John Locke, who classed the author among those who, if not adding much to our knowledge, "At least bring some new things to our thoughts."
 He was an early advocate, along with Edmond Halley, of the periodicity of comets; he also held that comets were responsible for past catastrophes in Earth's history.
 In 1736, he caused widespread anxiety among London's citizens when he predicted the world would end on 16 October that year because a comet would hit the earth.
 William Wake as Archbishop of Canterbury officially denied this prediction to calm the public.

 There was no consensus within the Newtonians as to how far mechanical causes could be held responsible for key events of sacred history: John Keill was at the opposite extreme to Whiston in minimising such causes.
 As a natural philosopher, Whiston's speculations respected no boundary with his theological views.
 He saw the creation of man as an intervention in the natural order.
 He picked up on Arthur Ashley Sykes's advice to Samuel Clarke to omit an eclipse and earthquake mentioned by Phlegon of Tralles from future editions of Clarke's Boyle lectures, these events being possibly synchronous with Christ's crucifixion.
 Whiston published The Testimony of Phlegon Vindicated in 1732.

 Personal life and death

 Whiston married Ruth, daughter of George Antrobus, his headmaster at Tamworth school.
-He had a happy family life and died in Lyndon Hall, Rutland, at the home of his son-in-law, Samuel Barker, on 22 August 1752.
+He died in Lyndon Hall, Rutland, at the home of his son-in-law, Samuel Barker, on 22 August 1752.
 He was survived by his children Sarah, William, George, and John.